Convex-Dev/design/cad/004_accounts/README.md

 User accounts are accounts controlled / owned by individuals or organisations that use the Convex Network.

 A user account is defined as an account with a public key defined, which is used to validate the digital signature of transactions.
 The associated private key is assumed to be under the secure control of an external user.
+In this way, Convex supports full self sovereign control over accounts.

 A user account is considered the origin account during the execution of any transaction submitted for this account.